How to Keep your Indoor Griddle/Grill Clean or At Least Presentable

 Don’t expect the surface of your griddle to be shiny and new.
 It’s not supposed to be.
 The manufacturer for my griddle (Blue Star) said “with time and use, your griddle will darken and develop a rich blue/black color, which is normal.”

 If your griddle has a grease trough, be sure you investigate where the grease goes, newer models have a removable drip tray.
 I avoided using my trap because I didn’t know how to empty it.
 It’s a good thing because the hole on mine went directly to the mechanics of my range.
 I was SUPPOSED TO USE SOMETHING TO CATCH GREASE.
 Now I have a metal cup to catch the food particles and excess grease that goes down the hole.

 Little Known Facts About Cleaning Integrated Griddles

 You are NOT SUPPOSED TO USE SOAP.
 I encourage you to read the manufacturer’s manual.
 The manual for mine says “Do NOT use soap directly on griddle surface.”

-Treat your griddle like you would a cast iron pan that you want to keep seasoned.
+Treat your griddle like you would a cast iron skillet that you want to keep seasoned.

 So now you see how easy it is to keep your griddle in tip-top shape.
 With the proper care of your griddle it should last you a good long time.